QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 These methods are typically not competitive with sparse, direct methods unless the problems become very large.
-In that case, you will often want to work with pre-allocated vectors.
-Instead of using ``y = A * x`` for matrix-vector products you would use in-place ``mul!(y, A, x)`` function.
+In that case, we often want to work with pre-allocated vectors.
+Instead of using ``y = A * x`` for matrix-vector products, we would use the in-place ``mul!(y, A, x)`` function.
 The wrappers for linear operators all support in-place non-allocating versions for this purpose.

 .. code-block:: julia

-    function A_mul!(y, x)  # inplace version
+    function A_mul!(y, x)  # in-place version
         y[1] = (ρ + α) * x[1] - α * x[2]
         for i in 2:N-1
             y[i] = -α * x[i-1] + (ρ + 2α) * x[i] -α * x[i+1]